-- (1) Completion/Student Status Rate.
-This shows all of the above measures separately.
-The prior rate (class of 2006) is also shown. - (2) Completion Rate II (w/GED).
-This indicator sums together the first three of the above outcomes: the percent of students in the 2003-04 cohort who received their high school diplomas by the end of the 2006-07 school year, those who received GEDs, and those who were still enrolled as high school students for the 2007-08 school year.
-This rate is used for determining the alternative education accountability ratings - (3) Completion Rate I (w/o GED).
-This indicator sums together the first and third of the above outcomes: the percent of students in the 2003-04 cohort who received their high school diplomas by the end of the 2006-07 school year and those who were still enrolled as high school students for the 2007-08 school year.
+- (1) Completion Rate II (Graduates, Continuers, and GED).
+This 4-year rate sums together the percent of students in the 2005-06 cohort who received their high school diplomas by August 31, 2009, those who received GEDs by August 31, 2009, and those who were still enrolled as high school students for the 2009-10 school year.
+This rate is used for determining the alternative education accountability ratings. - (2) Completion Rate I (Graduates and Continuers).
+This 4-year rate sums together the percent of students in the 2005-06 cohort who received their high school diplomas by August 31, 2009 and those who were still enrolled as high school students for the 2009-10 school year.
 This rate is used for determining the standard accountability ratings.

-Completion rates for districts serving Texas Youth Commission facilities do not include students from the facilities unless the students have been attributed to regular campuses in the district of service through campus of accountability procedures.
+Completion rates for districts serving Texas Youth Commission or Texas Juvenile Probation Commission facilities do not include students from the facilities unless the students have been attributed to regular campuses in the district of service through campus of accountability procedures.

-For further information on these rates, see the report Secondary School Completion and Dropouts in Texas Public Schools, 2006-07.
+For further information on these rates, see the report Secondary School Completion and Dropouts in Texas Public Schools, 2008-09.
 (Sources: PEIMS, Oct.
+2009, June 2009, Oct.
+2008, June 2008, Oct.
 2007, June 2007, Oct.
 2006, June 2006, Oct.
 2005, June 2005, Oct.
-2004, June 2004, Oct.
-2003, June 2002, June 2001, and General Educational Development Information File)
+2004, June 2004, June 2003, June 2002, and General Educational Development Information File)